NCDHHS RESPONSE TO COVID-19

 For National Park Service COVID-19 updates, visit www.nps.gov/coronavirus.

-Although there has been a confirmed case of COVID-19 in our community, it is important that we re-emphasize the importance of following guidance from the Centers for Disease Control and Prevention as well as the North Carolina Department of Health and Human Services for COVID-19 testing.
-Per this guidance, testing is only done if you have fever or lower respiratory symptoms (cough, shortness of breath) and close contact with a confirmed COVID-19 case within the past 14 days; OR have fever and lower respiratory symptoms (cough, shortness of breath) and a negative rapid flu test.
+Per guidance from the Centers for Disease Control and Prevention as well as the North Carolina Department of Health and Human Services for COVID-19, testing is only done if you have fever or lower respiratory symptoms (cough, shortness of breath) and close contact with a confirmed COVID-19 case within the past 14 days; OR have fever and lower respiratory symptoms (cough, shortness of breath) and a negative rapid flu test.
 Testing is not recommended for those at home with mild cold-like symptoms.
 Practicing social distancing and staying home when you are sick will help us slow the spread of the virus.

 Due to the spread of COVID-19 in eastern North Carolina, The Outer Banks Hospital is now prohibiting all visitors.
 To accommodate special circumstances on a case-by-case basis, the following areas will allow (after an on-site screening) ONE healthy adult visitor: